 How you display your flowers makes all the difference.
-Centerpiece vessels come in an array of shapes and sizes, ranging from vintage inspired flutes to more modern vases.
+Wedding centerpiece vessels come in an array of shapes and sizes, ranging from vintage-inspired flutes to more modern vases.
 Selecting a style that suits your wedding theme is key.
 Here’s a brief rundown of the most popular styles available:

 - Compote: goblet-shaped with a pedestal